Sondra Cuban, Ph.D.

 My 2013 publication, Deskilling Migrant Women in the Global Care Industry focuses on immigrant women caregivers in England and their aspirations, trajectories, and mobilities.
 My scholarship in the U.S. has focused on the nexus of economic justice and migrancy with Washington State as a case study.
 I examined ICT-based cross-border communication between immigrants and their transnational families, and the impact of family separation and reunification on language, labor, support, and their economic and social mobility.
 The findings are featured in my 2017 book, Transnational Family Communication: Immigrants and ICTs.
 I produced a documentary short on an immigrant childcare worker which premiered at the Seattle International Film Festival, Tacoma Film Festival and the Local Sightings festival, and was featured on Alaska Airlines Shorts.
 See it here.

 My Fulbright research project focuses on the mobilities of immigrant women in Chile.
 You can learn about it here, here, here and here.
-The findings are featured in my forthcoming book, Southern Migration Routes of Women: A Case Study of Chile (Palgrave Macmillan, 2021).
+The findings are featured in my forthcoming book, Southern Migration Routes of Women.
 My newest project in 2021/22 is "Migrations & Mobilities of Mongolian Women" through the Jack Street Fund for Mongolia and which explores rural-urban migration in Mongolia and intraregional migration to South Korea